 Sleek, modern design features a seamless cherry bar with chrome-polished details.
 Clips slide across bar to accommodate waistband sizes.
 Hangers slide across closet rods more quietly than plastic hangers with noisy components.

 The hangers have a thick design, so they're not ideal if you're looking to save space.

-Whether you’re lucky enough to have a walk-in closet or you have a carefully curated capsule wardrobe hung freely in your bedroom, good hangers are a necessity.
+Whether you’re lucky enough to have a walk-in closet or you have a carefully curated capsule wardrobe hung freely in your bedroom, you could probably use some good hangers.
 Are you sick of picking up clothing off the floor of your closet?
 Tired of finding necklines stretched and ruined?
 Yes, it’s true – a poor-quality hanger can deform your high-quality clothing.

 The right hanger can solve these problems.
 Your slinky evening dresses won’t slide off the moment you hang them up.
-Your suits will keep their shape.
-And your delicate clothes will no longer be snagged by wire hangers recycled from the dry cleaner.
+Your suits will keep their shape, and wire hangers recycled from the dry cleaner will no longer snag your delicate clothes.
 Throw out those rusty hangers and start fresh with a set of hangers for your space.
 A good-quality hanger prevents wrinkling, keeps clothing in place, and doesn’t pull or tug at fabric, prolonging the life of your garments.

 There are a few compelling reasons to choose to hang rather than fold clothing.

 Keep garments organized: Seeing all your clothes neatly displayed makes it much easier to get dressed in the morning.
 An organized closet makes it much more likely that you'll put things away properly, too.
 It’s a lot quicker to flick through your shirts if they’re hanging in your closet.
 You don’t need to disrupt folded piles or race out the door knowing there’s a mess in your wardrobe.